Medicare Supplement Plans (Medigap Plans)

 Private insurance companies sell Part D Prescription Drug plans (PDPs).
 PDPs are available to everyone who has signed up for Medicare Part A and/or Part B. You can pair a stand-alone Prescription Drug Plan with a Medicare Supplement.
 Another option is to enroll in a Medicare Advantage Prescription Drug plan (MAPD).
 An MAPD includes both medical and drug coverage.
 You cannot have a stand-alone PDP and a Medicare Advantage Prescription Drug plan at the same time.

-Each Part D plan has a “formulary,” which is a list of drugs.
+Each Part D plan has a “formulary,” which is a list of prescription drugs.
 It is extremely important to make sure that your drugs are on your plan’s formulary.

 Not Sure Which Plan is Right for You?
 We Can Help!